sophiemiddleton/Tutorial/AllInOne/doc/Interactive.md

 The run time configuration file is written in an language called the Fermilab Hierarchical Configuration Language ( FHiCL, pronounced "fickle").
 By convention, Files written in this languge end in .fcl.
-Mu2e maintains two important pieces of FHiCL documentation
+Mu2e maintains three important pieces of FHiCL documentation

 1. [A description of FHiCL as a language]( https://mu2ewiki.fnal.gov/wiki/FclIntro#HELP.21_What_command_line_options_can_I_give_to_the_mu2e_program.3F).
 1. An important subsection of the above is: [Overall Structure of an art runtime configuration](https://mu2ewiki.fnal.gov/wiki/FclIntro#Overall_Structure_of_an_art_Run-time_Configuration)
 1. [A description of how *art* uses FHiCL](https://mu2ewiki.fnal.gov/wiki/FclPaths).

-Using the above documentation you will learn that this job says
+Using the above documentation you will learn that all01.fcl says

 1. It gives the job a name.
 In this case is a string that is not used anywhere.
 1. It tells the scheduler how verbose to be with informational messages
 1. It defines one module instance: it says to run the module All01 that you just built and provides values for its run time parameters
 1. It tells art to run just this one module
-1. It tells are to put the root output file in  "out/all01.root" .
+1. It tells art to put the root output file in  "out/all01.root" .

-### Step 7
+### Step 9

-1. The purpose of this exercise is to illustrate the difference between a module label, which is the name of a module instance, and the module type, which is the name of a shared library
+1. The purpose of this exercise is to illustrate the difference between a module label, which is the name of a module instance, and the module type, which is the name of a shared library.
-1. The code makes two instances of the same module but configures them differently: it changes a time cut and the name verbosity of some printout.
+1. all01a.fcl tells art to makes two instances of the same module but to configure them differently: it changes a time cut and the verbosity of some printout.

 # Other exercises